 Early regional studies of groundwater and aquifers in Manitoba were carried out by the federal government.
-These consisted of door to door well surveys, township summaries of water supply and quality, regional maps of surficial geology, well locations and producing zones.
+These consisted of door to door well surveys, township summaries of water supply and quality, regional maps of surficial geology, well locations and producing zones and some site specific studies.
 Formal studies of groundwater were initiated by the province in the late 1950's and by the mid 60's the Groundwater Management Section began operating a monitoring well network.